Skip to content

 * Register per-route middleware (runs only for this message type).

-* Executed after global middleware, before handler.
+* Can be chained multiple times.
+Executed after global middleware, before handler.

 */